 Here's the hitch: There are levels above the Green Meme.
 In fact, there's a whole Second Tier of memes in SD that begins with the level above Green.
 And between Green and the next one up, the Yellow Meme, which is about "Flex & Flow", there is a huge leap in consciousness.
 This leap goes from thinking that everyone who doesn't subscribe your meme is wrong, to thinking that all the memes have value and must exist.
 In other words, it's all perfect.

 I believe coaching, itself, belongs in the second tier.
 That you might see the value of coaching if you're in the Green Meme, but you won't really get it, until you're in the Yellow Meme.
-This may explain, at least in part, why there are so many frustrated coaches out there, because only a tiny fraction of society has reached the Second Tier.
+This may explain, at least in part, why there are frustrated coaches out there, because only a tiny fraction of society has reached the Second Tier.
 (They have research to back this up.)

 [UPDATE 5-9-13: In a live teleclass, yesterday, Ken Wilber mentioned that research shows that 5% of the world's population has reached the 2nd Tier and that if current growth continues, it will be 10% within 10 years.
 Historically, when a new meme system takes hold in 10% of the population, a tipping point is reached, which results in immense cultural change.
 This may be good news, since today's global problems require an unprecedented degree of cooperation from the global population.]